-How authors use Instagram: Authors can use a myriad of features to post updates on Instagram: photos and videos on the main feed, short-form videos via Reels (usually casually produced, using filters and text overlays), recorded or live long-form videos on Instagram TV, and content that disappears within 24 hours on Stories (text, GIFs, photos, videos, polls, etc.).
+How authors use Instagram: Authors can use a myriad of features to post updates on Instagram: photos and videos on the main feed, short-form videos via Reels (usually casually produced, using filters and text overlays), galleries of images to create short narratives and teasers with Carousels, and content that disappears within 24 hours on Stories (text, GIFs, photos, videos, polls, etc.).
 Many authors regularly run giveaways via feed posts and host book launch events using Instagram Live.
+You can find huge communities of authors at #IndieAuthors, #WritingCommunity, #Bookstagram, and other hashtags for specific genres.
 However, Instagram’s algorithm is notoriously unpredictable, leading to frustration amongst authors who have difficulty reaching their own followers.

 Where to learn more:

 - Tips on using Instagram as an indie author

 - How authors host launch events using Instagram Live